 Heat oil in your cast iron skillet until shimmery.
 Add the pork chops.
 Sear them on each side until the crust is all golden brown.
 Then into the oven to finish.

 Tip: I like to having everything prepped before I begin cooking.
 This reduces stress and keeps everything going smoothly since I’m ready for each step.
-Instead of doing prep now while the pork is in the oven, use this time to tidy, start heating the water for the pasta, and open the wine.
+Instead of doing prep now while the meat is in the oven, use this time to tidy, start heating the water for the pasta, and open the wine.

-Make the pan sauce and cook the pasta
+4. Make the pan sauce and pasta

 Once the pork is out of the oven, move it to a plate (or a rack if you want to keep the bottom crust crisp) and tent it with foil.
 Then put the pasta into the hot water you started and get it cooking.